 In a novel longitudinal functional MRI (fMRI) experiment, participants learned a de novo motor skill to control an on-screen cursor.
 They moved their right fingers with a data-glove to reach targets appearing in four different locations.
 To examine the neural activities in the early and later stages of learning, two fMRI sessions separated by five behavioral training sessions were conducted.
 We expected that, in an early stage of learning, participants would consciously explore the associations among the visual feedback of cursor and target location and their finger movement, and would deliberately choose subsequent actions based on the growing knowledge of these associations.
 Accordingly, we hypothesized that the neural activities in the early stage would contain sufficient information to discriminate the four targets, which would dissolve to a certain degree in the advanced stage.

-To investigate whether such changes in target representation can be detected in neural activities, we performed multi-voxel pattern classification analysis (MVPA), a multivariate approach developed to decode the inherent information distributed in multiple voxels. {Dayan, 2011 #2}
+To investigate whether such changes in target representation can be detected in neural activities, we performed multi-voxel pattern classification analysis (MVPA), a multivariate approach developed to decode the inherent information distributed in multiple voxels.
+Recently, an increasing number of studies on motor learning, including a systematically designed longitudinal study (Wiestler and Diedrichsen, 2013{Dayan, 2011 #2}), have noted the apparent discrepancies in reports of learning-related changes in average activity, and have called attention to changes in the patterns of activity [REFs], which can be investigated with multivariate approaches including MVPA and may provide a more comprehensive information on how motor skill learning is represented in the brain.